tigersmuseum/soldiers/format/README.md

 ## Preparing Data

 First, we need to create Soldiers XML.
-For example, by [extracting data from a spreadsheet](spreadsheet.md).
+For example, by extracting data from a [spreadsheet](spreadsheet.md) or word processor [document](document.md).
 Next, we need make sure that fields in the Soldiers XML are used in a consistent way that lets you compare them with the same fields in the database.
 This is [data normalization](normalization.md).

 ## Searching the database